Creeper0004ByNight/Guide-to-Creeper-Republic/Initiatives.md

   $100m-500m | 10% | 2,000 | Citizens only
   500m-1b| 20% | 5,000 | Unvailable

-### Interest
-  The total accumulated amount to repay is given by this formular:
+  The total accumulated interest plus loan is given by this formular:
   ```
   P' = P(1+i)^t
   ```